Racism in the Criminal Justice System (beta)

 Divest from and/or Activate Against Private Prisons

 Private prisons are privately-run corporations and organizations that are contracted by government.
 Unlike government run facilities, private prisons directly benefit from higher rates of incarceration.
 For example, the largest private prison corporations, Core Civic and GEO Group — both publicly traded companies— together manage over half of the private prison contracts in the U.S. and earned $3.5 billion in revenue in 2015.
 From 2000 to 2016, the number of people housed in private prisons increased five times faster than the total prison population.
 Research also suggests that private prisons disproportionately house people of color.
-Many private prison operators also run private immigrant detention centers.
+Many private prison operators also run private immigrant detention centers that have been reported on for harmful conditions and brutality.

 The federal government and nearly 30 states used private prisons in 2016.
 Between 2000 and 2016, Arkansas, Kentucky, Maine, Michigan, Nevada, North Dakota, Utah, and Wisconsin stopped contracting private prisons due to concerns about safety and cost cutting for vital services such as health care.
 In the same time period, Alabama, Connecticut, Pennsylvania, South Carolina, and Vermont began contracting with private prisons.
 The following foundations are examples of investors that have divested from and screened out private prisons from their endowment: